byterubpay/byterub-site/_posts/2017-06-11-overview-and-logs-for-the-dev-meeting-held-on-2017-06-11.md

 **\<fluffypony>** or label them
 **\<fluffypony>** or remove labels
 **\<johnalan>** ^^^
-**\<fluffypony>** but now, through the power of a bot operating deep within the Monero infrastructure, we will languish NO MORE!
+**\<fluffypony>** but now, through the power of a bot operating deep within the ByteRub infrastructure, we will languish NO MORE!
 **\<fluffypony>** for from \<insert future date when pigeons is done> the power of this bot will be unleashed
 **\<fluffypony>** and a group of contributors will be ordained as having Issue Privileges and/or Label Privileges
 **\<fluffypony>** and they will be able to @mention the bot on GitHub issue comments